andrewkwolek/dynamic-visual-slam/README.md

 ## 🔧 Configuration

 ### Camera Parameters
-/**
- * @note The system automatically reads camera intrinsics from RealSense.
- * For custom cameras, modify the camera matrix construction in frontend.cpp */

 The system automatically reads camera intrinsics from RealSense.
 For custom cameras, modify:
 ```cpp
 // In frontend.cpp - update camera matrix construction